streamr-dev/network/packages/client/README.md

 ```

 In detail, the difference between the methods is:
 - In `rekey` method, the client sends the new key individually to each subscriber.
 Every subscriber receives a separate message which is encrypted with their public RSA key.
-The `StreamPermission.SUBSCRIBE` permission is checked for each subscriber before a key is sent.
+The `StreamPermission.SUBSCRIBE` permission is checked by the publisher for each subscriber before a key is sent.
-- In `rotate` method, the key is broadcasted to the network in the metadata of the next message.
+- In optimized `rotate` method, the key is broadcasted to the network in the metadata of the next message.
 The key is encrypted with the previous encryption key and therefore subscribers can use it only if they know the previous key (https://en.wikipedia.org/wiki/Forward_secrecy).
 As the key is broadcasted to everyone, no permissions are checked.
-As recently expired subscribers most likely have the previous key, they can use that new key, too.
+Note that recently expired subscribers most likely have the previous key, therefore they can use that new key, too.

 ### Proxy publishing and subscribing